-Students in program 1714 or 1914 must have Geography Curriculum Area applied to their student record before they can enrol in this subject.
+Students in program 1714 or 1914 must have a relevant Language Curriculum Area applied to their student record before they can enrol in this subject.
 Students can view their Curriculum Areas on DegreeWorks in MySR.

 Learning Outcomes

 On successful completion of this subject, students should be able to: